Welcome to the Data Science Alumni Mentorship Hub

 FAQ

-Mentees will guide the meeting so it's critical to prepare.
-However, we make it easy by providing our Mentee Checklist, which includes steps to prepare, optional questions you might consider asking, and best practices for after your meeting.
+You will lead the scheduling and preparation for the meeting so it's critical to prepare.
+However, we make it easy by providing our Mentee Checklist, which includes steps to follow, sample questions and email templates, and best practices for after your meeting.
+This experience is designed to build your confidence for future networking and informational interviewing.

 After your meeting, you will receive a post-meeting survey so we know how things went.
 This will help us continually improve the program and ensure it's a positive experience for all involved.

-At any time, if you have questions or concerns, you can email your Data Science Undergraduate Studies contact, who will be emailing you after you submit your form.
+At any time, if you have questions or concerns, you can email your Data Science Undergraduate Studies contact, who will email you with your connection request results.
 We can provide you with advice, information, or whatever you need to feel comfortable with the process.

 How mentees are selected